This lemon cranberry bread is quick and easy to make. It’s filled with tart cranberries in a sweet, lemon flavoured bread with a lemon glaze.

 This lemon cranberry bread has a super simple lemon glaze on it.
 All you need is powdered sugar (also called icing sugar or confectioner’s sugar) and fresh lemon juice.
 Stir them together until smooth and drizzle it over top of the cooled bread.

 - Make sure not to over mix your batter.
-Quick breads will be tough rather then light and fluffy if you mix the batter too much.
+Quick breads will be tough rather than light and fluffy if you mix the batter too much.
 Stir just until the ingredients are combined.

 - I use fresh cranberries for this bread (halved or quartered if they’re large).
 If you prefer dried cranberries, simply omit the step where you combine them with a tablespoon of sugar, and add the lemon zest to the dry ingredients instead.
 Fold in the dried cranberries at the end.